-The instruction category includes expenses for all activities that are part of an UAB's instruction programs.
-Instruction expenses increased \$9.0 million in 2021, and decreased \$3.2 million in 2020.
+The instruction category includes expenses for all activities that are part of UAB's instruction programs.
+Instruction expenses decreased \$4.9 million in 2022, and increased \$9.0 million in 2021.
 The research category includes all expenses for activities specifically organized to produce research, whether commissioned by an agency external to UAB or separately budgeted by an organizational unit within UAB.
-Research expenses increased \$44.2 million in 2021, and decreased \$9.0 million in 2020.
+Research expenses decreased \$3.1 million in 2022, and increased \$44.2 million in 2021.
 The institutional support category includes expenses for central, executive-level activities concerned with management of UAB.
-Institutional expenses increased \$22.4 million in 2021, and increased \$61.5 million in 2020.
-University Hospital expenses increased 14.5%, or \$260.5 million, in 2021, and increased 5.1%, or \$87.1 million, in 2020, and reflect the impact of additional patient activity and capacity expansion.
-Increased compensation expense related to patient care includes both growth in staff levels and wage increases.
-Increased medical supplies expense results from higher patient activity levels and the rising cost of pharmaceuticals.
-During 2020, the increase in medical supplies expense also included the additional cost of personal protective equipment acquired in response to the COVID-19 pandemic.
-An auxiliary enterprise exists to furnish goods or services to students, faculty, staff, other institutional departments, or incidentally to the general public, and charges a fee directly related to, although not necessarily equal to, the cost of the goods or services.
-The auxiliary enterprise category includes all expenses relating to the operation of auxiliary enterprises, and increased 2.2% or \$15.8 million in 2021, and increased 7.0% or \$47.1 million in 2020.
+Institutional expenses increased \$1.7 million in 2022, and increased \$2.6 million in 2021.
+University Hospital expenses increased 12.4%, or \$255.2 million, in 2022, and increased 14.5%, or \$260.5 million, in 2021, and reflect the impact of additional patient activity and capacity expansion.
+Increased compensation expense related to patient care includes annual salary adjustment and growth in staff levels.
+Increased medical supplies expense results from annual inflationary increases in supplied and services costs.
+The auxiliary enterprise category includes all expenses relating to the operation of auxiliary enterprises, and increased 5.9% or \$43.9 million in 2022, and increased 2.2% or \$15.8 million in 2021.